twisted/twisted/docs/core/development/policy/test-standard.rst

 Most unit tests should avoid performing real, platform-implemented I/O operations.
 Real I/O is slow, unreliable, and unwieldy.

-When implementing a protocol, :api:`twisted.internet.testing.StringTransport` can be used instead of a real TCP transport.
+When implementing a protocol, :py:class:`twisted.internet.testing.StringTransport` can be used instead of a real TCP transport.
 ``StringTransport`` is fast, deterministic, and can easily be used to exercise all possible network behaviors.

 If you need pair a client to a server and have them talk to each other, use ``twisted.test.iosim.connect`` with ``twisted.test.iosim.FakeTransport`` transports.